 Waiting for treatment or surgery can have significant implications.
 It may mean spending longer in high levels of pain, which impacts quality of life.
 In some patients it may also mean an increased risk of emergency admission due to fractures or make the hip surgery more complex and costly due to worsening condition of the joint.

 Why limp around in pain waiting?
 You can afford hip/knee replacement in Cuba even if uninsured or on-benefits

-Negotiate discretely your issue with Cuban clinic on your own.
+Wanna reach out directly and negotiate your issue with Cuban clinic on your own?

-Don't hesitate to DROP US A LINE email@example.com for free guidance.
+Don't hesitate to DROP US A LINE to firstname.lastname@example.org for free guidance.

 What you need to know about knee replacement